opennox/docs/content/opennox/dev/console.en.md

 ### cheat scrolls

-A cheat for getting all beat scrolls.
+A cheat for getting all beast scrolls.

 ```
 cheat scrolls